ursatile/css4eng/02-01-boxes-and-borders.md

 Now, this is a great example of a stupid demo.
 You will never, ever, *ever* build a real web page or application in which a heading changes width based on the height of the window --- well, maybe if you were building some sort of bizarre online puzzle game --- but it does demonstrate really clearly what units like `vw` and `vh` actually do.

+## Float Like A Butterfly...

+Even if a block-level element has a defined `width`, the browser's layout engine still allocates a full page width of space for that element --- and by default, the element is drawn flush with the left edge of the page, and the next element is drawn starting underneath it.

+The CSS `float` property lets us pull an element out of the regular document f

 CSS Box Sizing

 Take a look at this example:

+___